lpradovera/cf-cc-mini/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory with your SignalWire credentials:
+3. Create a `.env` file in the root directory with your SignalWire credentials and the information from above (your values will vary)

 ```
 # .env
 SIGNALWIRE_PROJECT_KEY=your_project_key
 SIGNALWIRE_TOKEN=your_token
-SIGNALWIRE_SPACE=your_space.signalwire.com
-DESTINATION_RESOURCE=/public/agent-handler
+SIGNALWIRE_SPACE=<your_space>.signalwire.com
+AGENT_RESOURCE=/public/agent-handler
+CUSTOMER_RESOURCE=/public/customer-handler
+CUSTOMER_RESOURCE_ID=af9d4ac4-12d4-4068-82f3-2112ee452c24
 ```

 4. Start the application: